 Move over CPAP machine, there may be new hope for those suffering from sleep apnea.
 In a recent trial study, researchers found that synthetic cannabis may help treat obstructive sleep apnea in some patients.

-Sleep apnea is a breathing disorder that causes pauses in breathing or shallow breaths when you sleep.
-While it often goes undiagnosed because it occurs while you sleep, experts say it affects roughly 30 million Americans.
+Sleep apnea is a breathing disorder that causes pauses in breathing or shallow breaths when a person sleeps.
+While it often goes undiagnosed because it occurs while sleeping, experts say it affects roughly 30 million Americans.

 The clinical trial was run by researchers from Northwestern Medicine and the University of Illinois at Chicago.
 It was the largest and longest randomized, controlled trial to test a drug treatment for sleep apnea.
 The results were published in the journal SLEEP.

 During the trial, researchers looked into the effect of dronabinol on sleep apnea.
 Dronabinol is a synthetic version of the molecule Delta-9 THC (tetrahydrocannabinol), which is found in cannabis.

 Dronabinol was approved Food and Drug Administration more than 25 years ago to treat nausea and vomiting in chemotherapy patients.